 Cold Start: A user operation to establish a setup to a new, initial minimum set of weld parameters.
-Refer to 6.6 Resetting the System, "Resetting the System".
+Refer to 6.6 Resetting the System.
 Note: Use carefully.

 Collapse Distance: The vertical distance your part will be collapsed before termination of ultrasonics.